 Blog entry #1,200!
 Amazing how time flies!
 I wanted to muse a bit on the importance of critical thinking.
 I always have believed that a healthy dose of skepticism not only makes for a great freethinker, but a keen intellect that helps us remain objective.
 As is illustrated below, skepticism is a balance that is based on evidence.
-This moderate view falls between gullibility and straight-up denial, both of which are forms of being incapable of understand and accepting the world the way it is.
+This moderate view falls between gullibility and straight-up denial, both of which are forms of being incapable of understanding and accepting the world the way it is.
 The importance of skepticism and critical thinking skills are especially important when it comes to climate change in no small part due to the ubiquitous nature of climate change and the numerous public policy implications.

 You would have to be living under a rock to not know that there is a fight against climate change.
 What is at the basis of the arguments for climate change advocates?
 Since the Industrial Revolution, humans have been burning fossil fuels.
 Those fossil fuels emit a considerable amount of greenhouse gases (GHG).
 These emissions have increased over time with increased economic production, especially in the 20th and 21st centuries.
 GHG emissions are generally believed to be harmful for the environment.